AtanasovAtanas/interactive-content/EN/01-Exam/02-Mu-Online.md

 a 10\|b 20\|potion 10\|c 30\|chest 10\|chest 1000\|d 50\|chest 1000
 [/input]
 [output]
-You slayed a.
+You slew a.
-You slayed b.
+You slew b.
 You healed for 10 hp.
 Current health: 80 hp.
-You slayed c.
+You slew c.
 You found 10 bitcoins.
 You found 1000 bitcoins.
 You died!
 Killed by d.